Azure/azure-docs-sdk-java/docs-ref-conceptual/includes/azure-toolkit-for-intellij-prerequisites.md

 ## Prerequisites
-The Azure Toolkit for IntelliJ requires the following software components:
+To complete the steps in his article, you will need to install the Azure Toolkit for IntelliJ, which requires the following software components:

-* IntelliJ IDEA Ultimate Edition, which can be downloaded from the [JetBrains website](https://www.jetbrains.com/idea/download/).
+* IntelliJ IDEA Ultimate Edition or Community Edition, which can be downloaded from the [JetBrains website](https://www.jetbrains.com/idea/download/).

 * A Java Developer Kit (JDK), version 1.8 or later.